 To create a new account, click the “Create a new account” button and follow the on-screen instructions, providing the necessary information to set up your account.
 If you are signing in with an existing account, enter your account credentials and click “Log in.”

-Verify Proton Compatibility
+Check Proton and Anti-Cheat Compatibility

 Troubleshooting Common Issues